thekevinscott/UpscalerJS/docs/README.md

 * `model` (`string`) - A string of a pretrained model, or a URL to load a custom pretrained model.
 * `scale` (`number`) - The scale of the custom pretrained model.
 Required if providing a custom model.
 If a pretrained model is specified, providing `scale` will throw an error.
-* `warmupSizes` (Optional, `Array<[number, number]`>) - An array of sizes to "warm up" the model.
+* `warmupSizes` (Optional, `Array<[number, number] | { patchSize: number, padding?: number }`>) - An array of sizes to "warm up" the model.
 By default, the first inference run will be slower than the rest.
 This passes a dummy tensor through the model to warm it up.
 It must match your image size exactly.
 Sizes are specified as `[width, height]`.

 Possible model values are: